 signed last month, military and security sources said Wednesday.

-Neighboring Chad said the fighting had spilled over the border and
+Neighboring Chad said the fighting had spilled over the border

 that its army clashed with Sudanese pro-government militia 15 miles